cpske/ISP/django/authorization.md

 title: Django Authorization
 ---

-Django uses **Permissions** assigned to each **User** to determine their access rights to model objects.

-Instead of assigning permissions directly to each user (time-consuming and error-prone), Django uses **Groups**.
-A User belongs to one or more Groups.
-Each Group has Permissions associated with it.

-### How to Perform Authorization

-Authorization refers to the privileges that a user has.
+**Authorization** refers to the privileges that give a user (or subject) the ability to perform some action.
 In Django, there are 3 choices to enforce authorization.

 1. Logged in user: any logged in user is permitted
+2. Permissions: user is assigned specific permissions, assigned individually
+   - Assigning permissions to each user is time-consuming and error-prone.
-2. Group membership: users who are members of a specific group are permitted
+3. Group membership: users who are members of a specific group have all the permissions of that group
-3. Permissions: users assigned a specific permission are permitted

 For example, in the Django Polls tutorial we allowed any authenticated user to vote: